 Carrying over annual leave

 In most employers, the annual leave that may be carried over at the end of the leave year is limited to five days or less.
+However, different arrangements are currently in place in different UK nations due to the coronavirus pandemic.

 Check your contract or employer’s local policy on this.
 Working Time Regulations require at least 5.6 weeks paid annual leave to be taken in each leave year; all employees are expected to take this as a minimum.